 Sun and brightness

 - The low spring sun can cause glare on your windscreen.
-Try cleaning the inside of it with water and detergent and then drying it with a microfibre cloth to minimise the effect
+Try cleaning the inside of it with water and detergent and then drying it with a microfibre cloth

 - Use your visor if you need to, adjust your mirrors and wear sunglasses